tkomde/electron-webbluetooth-auto/README.md

 ## How it works

-In main process, call renderer scanAndConnect() function by executeJavaScript() with userGesture = true
+- In main process, call renderer scanAndConnect() function by executeJavaScript() with userGesture = true
+- Reconnect at...
+  - Disconnected.
+  - Scan timeout(Stop Scan once and Scan again.).

+## TODO

+It may be locked if it stops with con_status == 3.

 ## Link